UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 You can retrieve current utilisation metrics for VMs in all UKCloud regions; you can retrieve historic metrics for VMs in regions 5 and 6.

+> [!NOTE]
+> These metrics are also available in the Details > Monitoring chart of the VM itself.

 ### Intended audience

 To retrieve the utilisation metrics using the API, you must be logged into the vCloud API as an administrator, Catalog Author or vApp Author.